Arham-Qureshi/Working-With-Raylib/README.md

 ---

-## 📄 License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute it with attribution.

----

-## 🙏 Acknowledgments
+## Acknowledgments

 Special thanks to:
-- 💻 All C++ learners and open-source contributors
+- Huge dev environment of CPP and Nerds
-- 🧠 Mentors and professors for continuous guidance
+- Mentors and professors for continuous guidance

 ---